Kpearson72/Matplotlib_HW/README.md

 * Before beginning the analysis, I checked the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

-* Use the cleaned data for the remaining steps.
+* I used the cleaned data for the remaining steps.

 * Generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.